 4. The SMF updates the N4 session to send the PDU Set QoS parameters to UPF.
 The UPF stores the PDU Set QoS parameters.

 If Indication in the control plane is received, when the Acceleration Start Indication is included in the PDU Set QoS parameters, the UPF starts to use the Accelerated PDU Set Bit Rates.
-If the Acceleration End Indication is included in the PDU Set QoS parameters, the UPF starts to use the PDU Set Bit Rates.
+If the Acceleration End Indication is included in the PDU Set QoS parameters, the UPF starts to use the GFBR/MFBR of the QoS Flow.
 If the start time of Acceleration is received, the UPF starts to use the Accelerated PDU Set Bit Rates.
-If the end time of Acceleration is received, the UPF starts to use the PDU Set Bit Rates.
+If the end time of Acceleration is received, the UPF starts to use the GFBR/MFBR of the QoS Flow.

 If Indication in the user plane is used, when the UPF receives the RTP/SRTP header (extension) including Acceleration Start Indication, it starts to use the Accelerated PDU Set Bit Rates and includes the Acceleration Start Indication in the PDU Set Information in the GTP-U header.
-When the UPF receives the RTP/SRTP header (extension) including Acceleration End Indication, it starts to use the PDU Set Bit Rates and includes the Acceleration End Indication in the PDU Set Information in the GTP-U header.
+When the UPF receives the RTP/SRTP header (extension) including Acceleration End Indication, it starts to use the GFBR/MFBR of the QoS Flow and includes the Acceleration End Indication in the PDU Set Information in the GTP-U header.

 5. The AMF sends the N2 message (N2 SM information (PDU Set QoS Profile), PDU Session Modification Command) to the RAN.
-The PDU Set QoS Profile includes PDU Set Bit Rates, Accelerated PDU Set Bit Rates, Acceleration Start Indication, start time of Acceleration, end time of Acceleration, Indication in the control plane or user plane, and Acceleration End Indication.
+The PDU Set QoS Profile includes GFBR/MFBRAccelerated PDU Set Bit Rates, Acceleration Start Indication, start time of Acceleration, end time of Acceleration, Indication in the control plane or user plane, and Acceleration End Indication.

 If the Indication in the control plane is included in the QoS profile, when the Acceleration Start Indication is included in the PDU Set QoS Profile, the RAN starts to use the Accelerated PDU Set Bit Rates.
-If the Acceleration End Indication is included in the PDU Set QoS Profile, the RAN starts to use the PDU Set Bit Rates.
-If the start time of Acceleration is included in the QoS Profile, the RAN starts to use the Accelerated PDU Set Bit Rates.
-If the end time of Acceleration is included in the QoS profile, the RAN starts to use the PDU Set Bit Rates.
+If the Acceleration End Indication is included in the PDU Set QoS Profile, the RAN starts to use the GFBR/MFBR of the QoS Flow.
+If the start time of Acceleration is included in the QoS Profile, the RAN starts to use the Accelerated PDU Set Bit Rates from the start time.
+If the end time of Acceleration is included in the QoS profile, the RAN starts to use the GFBR/MFBR of the QoS Flow from the end time.

 If Indication in the user plane is used, when the RAN receives the GTP-U header including Acceleration Start Indication, the RAN starts to use the Accelerated PDU Set Bit Rates.
-When RAN receives the GTP-U header including Acceleration End Indication, the RAN starts to use the PDU Set Bit Rates.
+When RAN receives the GTP-U header including Acceleration End Indication, the RAN starts to use the GFBR/MFBR of the QoS Flow.

 6. The RAN sends PDU Session Modification Command to the UE.